Norms of vector functionals: Introduction and preliminaries

 \section{Introduction and preliminaries}

 Vector functionals have played a fundamental role in the theory of operator algebras since its inception.
 In the area of selfadjoint algebras, they arise naturally as pure states and through the GNS construction \cite{kr}.
-In the realm of non-selfadjoint operator algebras, they are at the base of the notions of reflexivity \cite{ls} and hyperreflexivity \cite{dav-book}.
+In the realm of non-selfadjoint operator algebras, they are at the base of the notions of reflexivity \cite{ls} and hyperreflexivity \cite{a10}.
 In this note, we study the question of whether the norm of a vector functional on a given operator algebra can be controlled through the invariant subspace lattice of the algebra.
 We propose a new bound for the norms of vector functionals on certain classes of operator algebras, establishing minimax inequalities that capture the duality between the algebras and their subspace lattices.

-In order to describe our results more specifically, we introduce some notation.
+In order to describe our results in more detail, we introduce some notation.
 Let $\cl B(H)$ be the collection of all bounded linear operators acting on a Hilbert space $H$ and $\cl P(H)$ be the set of all projections, that is, self-adjoint idempotents, on $H$.
 If $\cl A\subseteq \cl B(H)$ is a unital operator algebra, let

 be the invariant subspace lattice of $\cl A$.
 Given vectors $x,y\in H$, let $\omega_{x,y}$ be the vector functional on $\cl B(H)$ defined by $\omega_{x,y}(T) = (Tx,y)$, and let $\omega_{x,y}|_{\cl A}$ be the restriction of $\omega_{x,y}$ to $\cl A$.